-Unsuccessful applicants will be offered an opportunity to be placed on the waiting lists.
+Unsuccessful applicants will be automatically placed on the waiting lists.

-Your child's details will be held on the waiting list until 31 July 2021.
+Your child's details will be held on the waiting list until 31 July 2023.

 Parents will need to re-apply for a place after this date if they wish their child's name to be carried forward on the waiting list.

-A 'looked after child' is a child who is a) in the care of a local authority, or b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of the Children Act 1989).
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions, in England (section 22(1) of the Children Act 1989).